How many hours will you accept from my two-year college?

-If a student is out of school for any period of time (not including summers), he/she will be subject to the requirements of the new catalog once they return.
-However, a student may ask his or her advisor if they wish to file a petition to remain under the previous catalog.
+If a student is out of school for any period of time (not including summers), they will be subject to the requirements of the new catalog once they return.
+However, a student may ask their advisor if they wish to file a petition to remain under the previous catalog.

 I just got married a month ago and need to change my name.
 I don't have my marriage license with me.
 Will my driver's license work?

 To change your name on ECU records, you must submit the Name Change form, a copy of your photo id, marriage license or divorce decree, or any other legal documents showing proof of your name change and submit it to the Office of Admissions and Records.
 Current students can submit the Name Change form in Etrieve and former students can access the form on the Home page of MyECU.